-Evalua ation metrics Metrics Score Further Guidance Metric objective contain 0 No The evaluation metric identifies quantitative criteria that are not clearly referenced against existing regulations.
-The EM identifies criteria that will be difficult to EMIA answer EM1A only. quantitative thresholds for assessing the 1 Yes: with no reference for thresholds A quantitative threshold is present but without any references to relevant legislation. evaluate and is not aligned to commitments/regulations.
+Evalua Evaluation metrics Metrics Score Further Guidance Metric objective 'Quantitative Does the TSC contain 0 No The evaluation metric identifies quantitative criteria that are not clearly referenced against existing regulations.
+The EM identifies criteria that will be difficult to EMIA answer EM1A only. quantitative thresholds for assessing the DNSH?
+1 Yes: with no reference for thresholds A quantitative threshold is present but without any references to relevant legislation. evaluate and is not aligned to commitments/regulations.
 Otherwise, answer EM1B only.
-DNSH?
+DNOTT!
 2 Yes, with clear reference for quantitative thresholds (e.g. Paris aligned, regulations) A quantitative threshold is presented with reference to relevant legislation such as: EU Legislation, International Standards, and/or national laws.
 Does the TSC contain process- 0 No The evaluation metric Identifies criteria that are harder to assess and require a judgement call from investors.
 The EM identifies criteria that are harder to EM1B based measures for assessing the DNSH?
 1 Yes, but with unclear/no reference as to what process is based on A process is outlined, but with no legislation or standards referenced. assess and require a judgement call from investors.
-2 Yes, with clearly reference as to what process is based on A Process is outlined with clear reference to EU legislation, International Standards, National laws, etc. Can the DNSH l criteria be 0 - No objective information can be ascertained from the TSC.
-The EM identifies criteria that use imprecise EM2 objectively de have clear Ye outcomes?
-1 INO, DUT CAN DE No objective information can be ascertained from the TSC, however, the TSC sufficiently provides context for understanding potential outcomes. language leading to subjectivity.
-For example: criteria that use words such as 'encourage', 'minimise', 'reduce', 'improve' without 2 Yes Objective information can be ascertained such as: • Compliance with a regulation standard, etc. • Very clearly outlined objective quantifiable measurements on the extent to which reductions/improvements should be made.
+2 Yes, with clearly reference as to what process is based on A Process is outlined with clear reference to EU legislation, International Standards, National laws, etc. Can the DNSH I criteria be 0 No, TSC is subjective No objective information can be ascertained from the TSC.
+The EM identifies criteria that use imprecise EM2 objectively determined or have clear Yes/No outcomes? re clear Yes/No Index point can be however, the TSC sufficiently provides context for however, the table in the however in the h No objective information can be ascertained from the TSC, however, the TSC sufficiently provides context for understanding potential outcomes. language leading to subjectivity.
+For example: criteria that use words such as 'encourage', 'minimise', 'reduce', 'improve' without 2 Yes Objective information can be ascertained such as: Compliance with a regulation standard, etc. Very clearly outlined objective quantifiable measurements on the extent to which reductions/improvements should be made.